-- (a) Length. - The brief shall not exceed 10,000 words in length, excluding the questions presented, table of contents, table of authorities, and statement of jurisdiction. - The font size shall be twelve-point (12-point) Century Schoolbook. - The text, excluding argumentative headings and footnotes, shall be double-spaced. - The page size shall be eight and one-half $(8\frac{1}{2})$ by eleven (11) inches. - The top, bottom, left, and right margins shall be one (1) inch. - Two (2) points will be deducted from the overall brief score for each of the above requirements that are not met. - (b) Format.
+- (a) Length. - The brief shall not exceed 10,000 words in length, excluding the questions presented, table of contents, table of authorities, and statement of jurisdiction. - The font size shall be twelve-point (12-point) Times New Roman. - The text, excluding argumentative headings and footnotes, shall be double-spaced. - The page size shall be eight and one-half $(8\frac{1}{2})$ by eleven (11) inches. - The top, bottom, left, and right margins shall be one (1) inch. - Two (2) points will be deducted from the overall brief score for each of the above requirements that are not met. - (b) Format.
 Each brief shall comply with the format specified in the United States Supreme Court Rules, unless otherwise directed by these rules. - (c) Citations.
-All citations shall comply with THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION (Columbia Law Review Ass'n et al. eds., 20th ed.
-2015). - (d) Identification.
+All citations shall comply with THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION (Columbia Law Review Ass'n et al. eds., 21st ed.
+2020). - (d) Identification.
 The name of the law school and names of the team members shall not appear anywhere on the brief.
 Instead, each team shall insert its assigned team number on the upper right-hand corner of the colored cover page.
 The brief shall be signed using only the team number. - (e) Appendices.
 The brief shall not contain appendices. - (f) Numbering.
 Page numbers shall be placed at the bottom of each page, numbered consecutively.
 The Statement of the Case shall begin on page 1. - (g) Cover.
-Each copy of the brief submitted by Petitioner to Pepperdine School of Law shall have light blue, cardstock, front and back covers.
-Each copy of the brief submitted by Respondent to Pepperdine School of Law shall have a red, cardstock front and back cover. - (h) Binding.
-Each copy of the brief must be velo-, spiral-, or comb-bound at the left margin. - (i) Certification.
-Submission of the brief certifies that the brief has been prepared in accordance with the Rules of the Competition and that it represents the work product solely of the competing team's members. - (j) Clarification/Questions.
+Each copy of the brief submitted by Petitioner to Pepperdine School of Law shall have light blue front and back covers.
+Each copy of the brief submitted by Respondent to Pepperdine School of Law shall have a red front and back cover. - (h) Certification.
+Submission of the brief certifies that the brief has been prepared in accordance with the Rules of the Competition and that it represents the work product solely of the competing team's members. - (i) Clarification/Questions.
 All questions regarding the problem must be submitted by team members, not faculty advisors, coaches, or non-team member students.
 Questions about the problem from faculty advisors, coaches, or non-team member students will not be answered.
-Questions must be submitted by Friday, October 7, 2016, at 5:00 p.m.
-PST.
+Questions must be submitted by Friday, October 6, 2023, at 5 PM PST.